20 Scriptures Declaring Our Deliverance

 - “The angel of the Lord encamps all around those who fear Him, And delivers them” (Psalm 34:7).
 It’s significant to note “The angel of the Lord” is singular.
 This, no doubt, refers to the Lord Jesus Himself.
 He is the “captain of the host of the Lord” (Joshua 5:13-15).
 He is head and commander over all the angelic host of heaven.
 He, Jesus, is the one who is encamped around us, accompanied by His host of angelic beings.

-- “Fear not, those who are with us (you) are more than those who are with them” (2 Kings 6:16).
+- “Fear not: for they that be with us are more than they that be with them” (2 Kings 6:16).

 - “Are they not all ministering spirits sent forth to minister for those who will inherit salvation” (Hebrews 1:14)?

-- “This charge I commit to you, according to the prophecies (this prophecy) made concerning you, that by it you may wage the (fight a) good warfare” (1 Timothy 1:18).
+- “This charge I commit to you, according to the prophecies (this prophecy) made concerning you, that by it you may wage a good warfare” (1 Timothy 1:18).
 When confronted by the devil, Jesus, did not pray any longer, but used the Word of God, our main offensive and defensive weapon, to fight back against the devil’s attacks (Matthew 4:1-11).
 We must do no less.

 Paul charged Timothy to take the Word given him, through prophetic utterances, to fight and wage a good warfare against the powers of darkness and the situations of life.